Healthier Tarte Tatin with Homemade Vegan Caramel Sauce

 To prevent the apples from going brown after peeling, keep them in cold water containing lemon juice.

-In a round tin (approximately 25-30 cm in diameter), arrange the apple slices in circles, as shown in the pictures.
+In a round pan (approximately 25-30 cm in diameter), arrange the apple slices in circles, as shown in the pictures.
 Try to avoid big holes between the apples.
+Optionally, you can fill the holes with berries of choice.

 Next, sprinkle cinnamon on top of the apples.

-Finally, place the puff pastry onto the apple slices by making sure to tuck in the edges of the pastry.
+Place the puff pastry on top of the apple slices by making sure to tuck in the edges of the pastry.
 Using a fork, make small holes in the pastry to allow steam to come out.

 Bake the tart at 180 degrees C for 45-50 minutes or until the pastry gets golden in color.

 Remove the tart from the oven and leave it for 1-2 minutes to slightly cool down.
-Then, place a big plate on top of the pastry and (using oven mitts!) turn the tart upside down with one fast flipping motion.
+Then, place a big plate over the pan and (using oven mitts!) turn the tart upside down with one fast flipping motion.
 Gently remove the pan by making sure not to break the tart.
 Some of the caramel-apple sauce may leak during the turning, which is completely normal.
 It will eventually soak into the pastry.

 * Choose big apples in size that are slightly sour and not overly sweet.
 I used Golden apples, but Gala apples, for instance, would also be a good choice.